- Rumors of Q1/Q2 2023 release window

-- Key cast members all expected to return
+- Key cast members returning

 The Wheel of Time season 2 cast